Document Automation Made Simple

 await res.SaveFilesAsync("output-folder");

-Flatten PDF Options in C#
+Flatten Options

-• Store your API token securely – Never hardcode it in source code.
+• Store your API token securely - never hardcode it in source code.

 Common Use Cases